njlyon0/lyon_30-days-of-python/README.md

 ## Script/Notebook Explanations

-Scripts start with a zero-padded number for the day with which they correspond.
-Further explanation can be found inside of the script.
+Folders (and scripts) start with a zero-padded number for the day with which they correspond.
+Further explanation can be found inside of eachscript.